deeedob/thesis/content/21_foundation_clap.md

 MiniGain -- Destroying instance.
 0 plugins left
 ```

-### 2.2.3 Extensions Implementation
+### 2.2.4 Extensions

-The MiniGain plugin remains non-functional as it awaits the integration of
-essential extensions.
-Our basic plugin framework is ready, but the real utility
-lies in these add-ons.
-Discover a variety of extensions, such as *gui* and *state*,
+The MiniGain plugin, in its current state, is not yet operational due to the
+absence of needed extensions.
+While the fundamental framework of the plugin has
+been established, the extensions are key to unlocking its full potential.
+The
+CLAP repository’s `ext/` directory is home to a range of extensions, including
-in the ext/ directory of the CLAP repository.
-To fulfill our plugin's
+*gui* and *state*, among others.
+To fulfill our plugin's requirements of
-requirements of managing a parameter and processing an audio input and output,
+managing a parameter and processing an audio input and output, we focus on
-we focus on incorporating the **audio-ports** and **params** extensions:
+incorporating the **audio-ports** and **params** extensions:

 ```cpp
 ~~~